RickCogley/Github-Markdown-Reference/README.md

 GFM uses the same syntax as regular Markdown for images.
 However, note that if you need images for a README.md file like this one, there are a couple ways you can do prepare them for use:

 1. Upload the image to a Github Issue, and use its URL in the image markdown in the README.md.
-1. Create a Github Pages page, and upload the images to the resulting gh-pages branch of the repository.
+1. Create a Github Pages page (like [the one for this project](http://rickcogley.github.io/Github-Markdown-Reference)), and upload the images to the resulting gh-pages branch of the repository.
 Gh-pages are served via a fast ngnix instance, via an URL like ``http://myuser.github.io/myrepo/path/to/myimage.png``.
 1. Upload the image to your repository, and reference it from there.
 This is _not a good idea however_, because the image will be served via the Github application layer.
 Raster images (.gif, .png, .jpg) work, but vector images (.svg) won't even be displayed when referenced in this manner, instead appearing as the underlying code instead of the image.
 Compare [this .png image](https://raw.githubusercontent.com/RickCogley/Github-Markdown-Reference/master/Assets/eSOLIA_Square_BlueBrown.png) with [this .svg image](https://raw.githubusercontent.com/RickCogley/Github-Markdown-Reference/master/Assets/eSOLIA_Square_BlueBrown.svg) served directly from the repository.
 1. Serve the images from another service like Imgur or Dropbox.